UBC-MDS/rsketball/README.md

 R Ecosystem
 -----------

 This 'rsketball' package aims to further gain understanding of ESPN NBA data and does not have a specific fit to the R ecosystem.
-There is currently no similar packages in R.
+There are currently no similar packages in R.

 ### Installation